-While it is incumbent on the Group's clients to manage the E&S risks associated with their operations and to comply with the applicable E&S laws and regulations, the Group evaluates, for its part, the consistency of their activities with the Group's E&S commitments.
+While it is incumbent on the corporates the Group is linked with to manage the E&S risks associated with their operations and to comply with the applicable laws and regulations, it is important to the Group to evaluate the consistency of its activities with the E&S commitments of the Group.

-The Group's E&S General Principles set out the main features and implementation processes of the Group's E&S risk management system.
-The Group's decisions are based on public information, information made available by its clients or from external data providers.
+The E&S general principles set out the main features and implementation processes of the Group's E&S risk management system.
+The Group's decisions are based on public information or information made available by the client.
 The Group shall make its reasonable endeavors to ensure the quality and reliability of this information but accepts no liability whatsoever in connection with any such information.

-Three types of application criteria have been defined:
+Three types of application criteria have been defined.